Updated on January 24th, 2023 by Bob Ciura

 Final Thoughts and Additional Resources

-Additional resources are listed below for investors interested in further research for DRIP plans.
+Enrolling in DRIP stocks can be a great way to compound your portfolio income over time.Additional resources are listed below for investors interested in further research for DRIP stocks.

 For dividend growth investors interested in DRIP stocks, the 15 companies mentioned in this article are a great place to start.
 Each business is very shareholder friendly, as evidenced by their long dividend histories and their willingness to offer investors no-fee DRIP stocks.